610 W Horatio St, Suite 5, Tampa, Florida 33606

 Experienced Attorney Works Diligently to Achieve Division of Assets and Debts

 Determining how marital assets should be divided can be one of the most contentious aspects of divorce.
 Though Florida courts start their review with the presumption that the property should be split evenly, sometimes an “equitable distribution” of assets can result in an uneven distribution of the marital assets.
-The Law Offices of Patricia Palma, P.A. in Tampa advises divorcing spouses on the state’s equitable distribution standard and works vigorously to achieve an fair solution.
+The Palma Family Law, P.A. in Tampa advises divorcing spouses on the state’s equitable distribution standard and works vigorously to achieve a fair solution.
 Whenever possible, we seek to resolve these matters through mutual written agreement but deliver strong courtroom advocacy if consensus cannot be reached.

 Florida courts consider the following factors and make a determination based on what they decide is fair and just for both parties: